 Reorganize nonclustered indexes

-Performing a reorganization of nonclustered indexes is especially crucial after creating a clustered index.
-When building a clustered index, SQL Server must rebuild nonclustered indexes as well.
-After the clustering, it rebuilds all indexes to point to the key of the clustered index.
+After creating a clustered index, performing a reorganization of nonclustered indexes is especially crucial.
+When building a clustered index, SQL Server must also rebuild nonclustered indexes.
+After the clustering, it rebuilds all indexes to point to the clustered index’s key.
 In addition, it provides an index maintenance area to run index rebuilds.

 When building an index on a large table, you may want to rebuild it.
-This option improves query performance, but introduces a performance hit.
-In addition, it may lock the table so that no one else can make changes to it.
+This option improves query performance but introduces a performance hit.
+In addition, it may lock the table so that no one else can change it.
 In such a case, you can use Query Store to measure the performance of your queries.
 This way, you can identify a problem with your index and take steps to solve it.

 If you have fragmented indexes, reorganizing them is the best solution.
 This process reorganizes index rows into the correct physical order.
 When the reorganization is completed, you can resume index rebuilding or suspend it.
 The process does not lock the affected indexed table.
 You can perform this operation while the index is online.
 You may not get 100% fragmentation reduction, but the index will still be more efficient.